 Minimum annual SAT in the southern region occur with a 1-kyr lag after the precession minimum, while maximum SAT lags the precession maximum by 2-3 kyr (Figure 13b).
-In this area, the SAT

-740 response to orbital forcing is linked to the increased cloud cover at times of precession minimum (maximum monsoon strength), as discussed in section 3.4.
-In the northern region, maximum annual SAT leads the precession minimum by ~5 kyr, while minimum SAT leads the precession maximum by ~4 kyr.
+In this area, the SAT response to orbital forcing is linked to the increased cloud cover at times of precession minimum (maximum monsoon strength), as discussed in section 3.4.
+In the northern region, maximum annual

+790 SATs occur close to the precession minimum, when insolation is at a maximum.
+However, maximum SAT leads the precession minimum by ~5 kyr, while minimum SAT leads the precession maximum by ~4 kyr.

-Although maximum values for modelled SATs in the northern region and for precipitation in
+Although maximum values for modelled SATs in the northern region and for precipitation in the southern region can be correlated with the precession minimum, the seasonal response is not "sym-

-- 745 the southern region can be correlated with the precession minimum, the seasonal response is not "symmetrical", but rather exhibits an elongated and slightly tilted structure (Figures 13a,d).
+- 795 metrical", but rather exhibits an elongated and slightly tilted structure (Figures 13a,d).
 This asymmetrical response around the precession minimum has also been observed in transient idealised orbital simulations with a model of intermediate complexity (Tuenter et al., 2005) and has been explained by the extended length of the monsoon season around the precession minimum.
-At this - 750 stage in the orbital cycle, the North African monsoon can start up to one month in advance and end a month later than average monsoon timing (Figure 13d), in agreement with the results of (Tuenter et al., 2005).
-One possible explanation for this phenomenon is the presence of a larger vegetated area during precession minimum, which modifies the albedo feedback and results in a longer monsoon season (Tuenter et al., 2005). - Finally, modelled SATs in the northern region consistently peak during the month of July (Figure 13a), with the exception of simulations 11 to 15 (August) and 20 to 22 (June).
+At this stage in the orbital cycle, the North African monsoon can start up to one month in advance and end a month later - 800 than average monsoon timing (Figure 13d), in agreement with the results of (Tuenter et al., 2005).
+One possible explanation for tis this phenomenon is the presence of a larger vegetated area during precession minimum, which modifies the albedo feedback and results in a longer monsoon season (Tuenter et al., 2005).

+Finally, modelled SATs in the northern region consistently peak during the month of July (Figure

+- 805 13a), with the exception of simulations 11 to 15 (August) and 20 to 22 (June).
 In the southern region, the month of August consistently exhibits the highest values of precipitation (Figure 13d), apart from simulations 2, 3, and 22 where July is the wettest month, and simulation 21 in which June has the highest precipitation rates.
-This differs from the results of (Tuenter et al., 2005), whose idealised - 760 simulations consistently showed maximum precipitation rates during the month of July, in all the precession minimum experiments throughout their entire simulated time period.
+This differs from the results of (Tuenter et al., 2005)whose idealised experiments, whose idealised simulations consistently showed maximum precipitation - 810 rates in during the month of Julyduring precession minimum, in all the precession minimum experiments throughout their entire simulated time sliceperiod.
 This difference is likely due to the fact that our simulations use realistically-varying orbital parameters throughout one precession cycle and that interactive vegetation is also included.